RSE-Sheffield/data-code-management/presentation.md

 *"Information that describes, explains, locates, or in some way makes it easier to find, access, and use a resource (in this case, data)."*

-> Can you think of any examples?
+> Can you think of any examples of metadata?

 # Types of metadata